 Cave Dog 8a+

 The old wooden quarry cranes are cool and there are rail tracks, buckets, carts and informative displays within the area.
 The trails are well maintained, mostly by the local climbers and there are a group of active equippers who put up new routes and maintain the older ones.

 In and around Mayen (only five minutes from Ettringer Lay) there are a lot of funky basalt churches, houses, statues, sculptures and castles.
 Some of the buildings also incorporate massive wooden beams, huge stained glass murals and enormous steel beams in the old architecture.
 On rest days, I recommend a visit to the Burresheim Schloss, which was used in the filming of Indiana Jones and the last Crusade, as the Brunwald castle.

 Also the Genovevaburg right in the town of Mayen and the municipal building 500 meters opposite of it.
 You can wander the countryside to see the domestic animals; horses, cows, goats, chickens and sheep.
 There is also a 100 km driving tour of Vulkan Park area within the Eifel National Park area or visit the Volcanic crater lake at Laachersee for a swim.
 There are always mini golf courses too.

 This was a fantastic road trip, the basalt cracks had been on the radar for the last few years and it did not disappoint.
 I will for sure return, Ettringer Lay is a perfect place to climb high quality cracks on solid rock.
-Also the the ability to place camming device, nuts or ever clip a bolt makes for a huge mental relief.
+Also the the ability to place a camming device, nuts or even clip a bolt when desperate gives a huge mental relief.
 The architectural beauty of the old structures in Mayen, Kottenheim, Ettringen and the surrounding towns were super to explore on rest days and the geological wonders of the Eifel National Park also über cool.